pmhahn/pmhahn.github.io/_posts/2026-04-07-gitlab-linter.md

 ---
 title: 'Running linters in GitLab'
-date: '2026-01-23T14:36:00+02:00'
+date: '2026-04-07T09:32:00+02:00'
 layout: post
 categories: gitlab
 excerpt_separator: <!--more-->
 ---

-Linters run as part of GitLab Continuous Integration pipelines to guarentee code quality.
+Linters run as part of GitLab Continuous Integration pipelines to guarantee code quality.
 A Merge Request based workflow will start from a branch `main` being currently at some commit `start`.
-You normally fork a branch `develop` from that branch `base` and will create several commita `c1`, `c2`, …, `cN`.
+You normally fork a branch `develop` from that branch `base` and will create several commits `c1`, `c2`, …, `cN`.
-When you [push that branch and create a Merge Request]({% post_url 2024-08-27-gitlab-merge-request-cli %}), a pipeline may start and  will run severals jobs.
+When you [push that branch and create a Merge Request]({% post_url 2024-08-27-gitlab-merge-request-cli %}), a pipeline may start and  will run several jobs.

 <!--more-->